Have you recently started hula hooping or perhaps you'd like to give it a go soon? Great decision! 😊

 My name is Clara from Planet Hoop and I am here to give you a few tips on choosing your first hula hoop.

-The general rule says your first hoop should reach the level of your belly-button (or above) if you are average-sized, but the dimensions usually range between 34" and 44" (inch) diameter - it does depend a little on your body shape, and not necessarily on how tall you are.
+The general rule says your first hoop should reach the level of your belly-button (or above) if you are average-sized, but the dimensions usually range between 34" and 48-50" (inch) diameter - it does depend on your body shape, and not necessarily on how tall you are.
 If you have a thicker waist, please look for a larger hoop ❤️ Just like a ring that feels too tight on your finger, the more space between your body and the hoop, the better.
 99% of the people I worked with have managed to hoop the first time once I handed them a LARGE hoop.

 You will find that online sellers have a special area where you can order a Beginner Hoop, made of HDPE, a type of plastic that is easy to learn with: it's heavier than the ones you see hoopers performing tricks with and rigid enough to listen to you!

 If you like those shiny, sparkly hoops, note that the tape will add to the hula hoop's weight, which will also help you in your learning journey.

 I have a couple of things to ask you:

 One: Please do NOT buy a weighted hoop or simply don't go higher than a 1.2kg hoop (for many, even 1kg can be too heavy if you don't have the strength and stamina required).
 Also, please avoid hoops with beads or wavy tubing as they can do unnecessary damage.
 You even risk being put off hula hooping for ever.
 Can you imagine that?!

 Two: Purchase your hoop from an independent hoop store, if you can afford it.
 Most of the shiny, colourful, custom-made hoops are handcrafted by independent hoop magicians and they require a lot of work!
 They are also of superior quality and made just for you.
 I still have my first hoop and love it very much.